csisgpt/Bot/README.md

 ## What this project does

-- Worker pulls candle data from Binance Spot.
+- Worker pulls candle data from Binance Spot (default data provider).
+- TradingView alerts can be ingested via webhook or email and mapped into the same signal pipeline.
 - GOLD is tokenized gold (`XAUTUSDT`).
 - Multiple strategies generate signals that are persisted to Postgres and sent to Telegram.